kodesonik/zedoc/README.md

 ## Custom Templates

 You can customize the documentation appearance by providing your own Handlebars templates.
-The library provides several helpers for theme and sidebar integration.
+The library provides several helpers for theme, font, and sidebar integration.

 ### Available Handlebars Helpers